 This small, red, delicious fruit is rich in antioxidants, vitamins, and fiber.
-What’s more, the high levels of the phenolic compound called ellagic acid it contains helps prevent and stop the growth of cancer cells.
+What’s more, the high levels of the phenolic compound called ellagic acid it contains help prevent and stop the growth of cancer cells.

 Raspberry oil has a sun-protecting factor and anti-aging properties.
 Also, it helps the weight loss process and improves the immune system.